docker/docs/ee/supported-platforms.md

 ### New Licensing for Docker Enterprise

-In 18.09, the Docker Enterprise - Engine is aware of the license applied on the system.
-The license summary is available in the `docker info` output on stand-alone or manager nodes.
+In version 18.09, the Docker Enterprise --- Engine is aware of the license applied on the system.
+The license summary is available in the `docker info` output on standalone or manager nodes.

 For EE platform customers, when you license UCP, this same license is applied to the underlying engines in the cluster.
 Docker recommends platform customers use UCP to manage their license.

-For stand-alone EE engines, they can be licensed using `docker engine activate`.
+Standalone EE engines can be licensed using `docker engine activate`.

-Offline activation of stand-alone EE engines can be performed by downloading the license and using the command `docker engine activate --license filename.lic`.
+Offline activation of standalone EE engines can be performed by downloading the license and using the command `docker engine activate --license filename.lic`.

 Additionally, Docker is now distributing the CLI as a separate installation package.
-This gives the Enterprise users the ability to install as many CLI packages as needed without using the Engine node licenses for client-only systems.
+This gives Enterprise users the ability to install as many CLI packages as needed without using the Engine node licenses for client-only systems.

 [Learn more about Docker Enterprise](/ee/index.md).